freedomofpress/securedrop-workstation/README.md

 From the "Q" menu, open Tor Browser in the `sd-journalist` machine.
 Visit the journalist interface of your development SecureDrop instance.

-Once you've logged in, select a number of submissions to download (a bug causes processing single-submission downloads to fail).
+Once you've logged in, select submissions to download.
 Tor Browser will present a dialogue to save the download or open with `sd-process-download`.
 Select the latter option.

 That download kicks off a series of steps (described below) which will eventually leave decrypted files in the `~/Sources` directory in `sd-svs`.
 Double-clicking any of those files will open the file in a disposable VM.
 Part of the processing involves using GPG to decrypt the submissions.
 Qubes will present a dialog asking if that's OK.
 Click "Allow".